Savoy mountains in autumn

 What is the carbon impact of food transport?

-How can I keep my vegetables longer?
+How to keep vegetables longer?

 Which wines pair best with local products?